Zendesk Pros and Cons: A Complete Guide for Businesses

 4. Slower Support at Times

 If you’re on a lower-tier plan, response times from Zendesk support can lag, and you might end up bouncing between email threads, chatbots, and support docs before getting a real resolution.
-To be fair, they do offer help centers, community forums, and decent self-serve options—but sometimes, you just want to talk to a human who can fix the problem, right?
+To be fair, they do offer help centers, community forums, and decent self-serve options but live support access may lag for lower tiers.

 So… Is Zendesk Right for You?